 Grated zest of 1 medium orange

 1/2 cup chopped candied citron

-To make the sponge, in a medium bowl, dissolve the yeast in the warm water.
-Add the flour and stir with a spoon or your fingers to make a loose, almost liquid, dough.
+To make the sponge: dissolve the yeast in the warm water in a medium size bowl.
+Stir in the flour with a spoon to make a loose dough.
 Cover the bowl with plastic wrap and let rise in a warm place for at least 6 hours, or overnight.